U.S. regulatory agency loses first data security case

 In a ruling posted late on Friday, D. Michael Chappell, chief administrative law judge for the FTC, ruled that the agency failed to prove LabMD had harmed customers by mistakenly exposing a file of patient data on a filesharing network.

-The FTC alleged in 2013 that poor security practices at Blackstone sees progress in getting hedge funds into retirement plansin 2008 had allowed a patient insurance file to spread through the Limewire peer-to-peer filesharing network, which was often used for downloading music.
+The FTC alleged in 2013 that poor security practices at LabMD in 2008 had allowed a patient insurance file to spread through the Limewire peer-to-peer filesharing network, which was often used for downloading music.

 LabMD challenged the agency’s case later that year, one of only two data security cases in which a company fought the agency’s claims in court.